aspnetboilerplate/aspnetboilerplate/doc/WebSite/EF-Core-Sqlite-Integration.md

 ### Install

-Install [`Microsoft.EntityFrameworkCore.Sqlite`](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.Sqlite/) nuget package to **\*.EntityFrameworkCore** project.
+Install the [`Microsoft.EntityFrameworkCore.Sqlite`](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.Sqlite/) NuGet package to the **\*.EntityFrameworkCore** project.

 ### Configuration

-Some configurations and workarounds are needed to use SQLite with ASP.NET Core and Entity Framework Core.
+Some configuration and workarounds are needed to use SQLite with ASP.NET Core and Entity Framework Core.

 #### Configure DbContext

-Since SQLite doesn't support multithreading, transactions should be disabled in `SQLiteDemoEntityFrameworkModule.PreInitialize()` method.
+Since SQLite doesn't support multithreading, transactions should be disabled in the `SQLiteDemoEntityFrameworkModule.PreInitialize()` method.

-> NOTE:Check [here](https://github.com/XdX-Software/EasyDDD/issues/1) for more detail and workarounds.
+> NOTE:Check [here](https://github.com/XdX-Software/EasyDDD/issues/1) for more info and workarounds.

 ```c#
 [DependsOn(